Containers on the HPC systems#

 Remote builds#

-You can build images on the Apptainer website, and download them to the VSC infrastructure.
+You can build images on the Sylabs cloud website, and download them to the VSC infrastructure.
 You will have to create an account at Sylabs.
-Once this is done, you can use Sylabs Remote Builder to create an image based on an Apptainer definition file <apptainer_definition_files>.
+Once this is done, you can use Sylabs Remote Builder to create an image based on an Apptainer definition file.
+This service uses SingularityCE, a fork of Apptainer that is highly compatible with Apptainer.
 If the build succeeds, you can pull the resulting image from the library:

 $ export APPTAINER_CACHEDIR=$VSC_SCRATCH/apptainer_cache